gerow/blitzle/README.md

 # blitzle

-It's a gameboy emulator!
+It's (on its way to being) a gameboy emulator!

-Not really, though, it just emulates the CPU incorrectly right now.
+Done
+* CPU is mostly working
+* Timer is timing
+* Video displays bg

+Todo
+* Add support for ROM banking
+* Render output to gl texture instead of PNGs
+* Input
+* Window
+* Sprites
+* Sound